 Mission: To prepare two salads for our 40+guests.
 Mary Lou Upton, Kristin von Kreisler, and Judy Morel brought their usual additions (tomatoes, cucumbers, etc.) to add to my lettuce and dressing.
 Meanwhile, I dragged in dying romaine heads along with fresh ones hoping to use the wilted ones first.
-While chopping, I lamented over the wasted leaves, and the ladies pronounced, “Oh you can add those to soups, stews, or stir fries!”
-(A commendable curve ball.)
+While chopping, I lamented over the wasted leaves, and the ladies pronounced, “Oh, you can add those to soups, stews, or stir-fries!”
+A commendable curveball.

-Now: Home to prep my first meatless stir fry.
-On the chopping block were old sprouting potatoes, several horse sized carrots, wilted garlic cloves, kale, celery, and diced romaine lettuce in you know what condition, and the secret meatless stuff I was trying to sneak in on Michael, tempeh.
-(A screw ball.)
+Now: Home to prep our dinner.
+On the chopping block were old sprouting potatoes, several horse-sized carrots, wilted garlic cloves, kale, celery, and diced romaine lettuce in you know what condition, and the secret meatless stuff--tempeh.
+I would sneak in a soy product on Michael-- a drop ball.
 He and Deahna were bent over algebra problems, not watching: thank goodness.
 So after the extra-virgin coconut oil heated, in went the vegetables, root vegetables first.
 And for extra measure, I threw in a four-day-old leftover bag of salad.
 My son, David, dropped by and said, “Hey, this is a great blend of flavors!”
 He got a container full.

 Michael and Deahna were served.
 Michael’s remark?
 “What is this stuff??”
-I knew to what ingredient (the screw ball) he was referring, and it wasn’t the wilted lettuce.
+I knew what ingredient he was referring to, and it wasn’t the wilted lettuce.
 And wanting to fork and knife him on the spot, like any strong umpire calling a strike, I responded, “Eat it!
 Just eat it!”
-He did, and pronounced it good!
-Genesis 1:18 “And God saw that it was good.”
-RSV
+He did and pronounced it good!

-just plain lettuce
+just plain old-fashioned head lettuce

 Erika Williams Frugal Frittata (a distinguished drop ball) serves 6

-Use ANY Leftovers in the refrigerator, enough to fill the bottom of a 10 inch greased skillet or baking pan
+Use ANY Leftovers in the refrigerator, enough to fill the bottom of a 10 inch greased skillet or baking pan.

-Cut up leftovers into small pieces (add anything to balance it out e.g. lunchmeat, veggies, or cooked pasta)
+Cut up leftovers into small pieces (add anything to balance it out, e.g., lunchmeat, veggies, or cooked pasta).

-In a bowl whisk 6-8 eggs with 1/4–1/2 Cup milk, and ½ cup cheese –enough fluid to cover leftovers
+In a bowl, whisk 6-8 eggs with 1/4–1/2 Cup milk and ½ cup cheese –enough fluid to cover leftovers.

-Add salt and pepper and/or herbs to taste
+Add salt and pepper and/or herbs to taste.

-Sprinkle other ½ cup cheese on top- before baking
+Sprinkle other ½ cup cheese on top- before baking.

 Bake at 350 degrees until golden brown, about 30-45 minutes ENJOY—FRUGALLY!!